gebeyehu08/Objective_Data-analytics-python/schema/generators/generated/docs/global_contexts/MarketingContext.md

 ### All Properties
 `string` id: A unique string identifier to be combined with the Context Type (`_type`) for Context instance uniqueness.
-`string` source: Identifies the advertiser, site, publication, etc.
+`string` source: The advertiser, site, publication, etc.
 `string` medium: Advertising or marketing medium: cpc, banner, email newsletter, etc.
-`string` campaign: Individual campaign name, slogan, promo code, etc.
+`string` campaign: Campaign name, slogan, promo code, etc.
 `string` term: Search keywords.
-`string` content: Used to differentiate similar content, or links within the same ad.
+`string` content: To differentiate similar content, or links within the same ad.
-`string` source_platform: To differentiate similar content, or links within the same ad.
+`string` source_platform: Identifies the platform where the marketing activity was undertaken.
 `string` creative_format: Identifies the creative used (e.g., skyscraper, banner, etc).
 `string` marketing_tactic: Identifies the marketing tactic used (e.g., onboarding, retention, acquisition etc).